klee1611/klee1611.github.io/content/posts/concurrent-process-parallel-process.en.md

 As long as there are **multiple processes in progress**,
 it is **concurrent processing**.

-There are many kinds of ways to achieve concurrent processing,
+There are many ways to achieve concurrent processing,
 and parallel processing is only one of them.